Skip to main content

 Fireside chat: The status of the global net zero transition

-• Sir Jim Skea - IPCC Chair for the Seventh Assessment Cycle & Former Professor of Sustainable Energy at Imperial College London
+• Sir Jim Skea, IPCC Chair for the Seventh Assessment Cycle & Former Professor of Sustainable Energy, Imperial College London

 Sir Skea will share his perspective on the status of the global net zero transition, the importance of strong long-term investment signals from government and the how the IPCC Seventh Assessment Report (AR7) will shape the next wave of global climate policies and targets with our CEO Stephanie Pfeifer.